 What are the five most popular names for boys?

-Here are the five most popular names for boys for 2019.
-Continue reading for the top 100 boy names along with their meaning, origin, and popularity over the years.
+The latest data is in from the the Social Security Administration for 2021 and these were the five most popular names for boys this past year.
+Continue reading for the top 1000 boy names along with their meaning, origin, and popularity over the years.

 The Social Security Administration's Top Baby Name Lists

 Every year the Social Security Administration releases its most popular baby names list.
 Each year they collect their data based on applications for Social Security cards.
-The 2018 data is based on just over 3.7 million births in the US, the lowest number of births in over three decades.
+The 2020 data is based on the lowest number of births in over three decades, with the U.S. seeing a sharp decline in the birth rate.
 All data is reported from the First Name field on the social security card application.
 The given name must be at least two characters long in order to be included.
 Names with fewer than five occurrences in any geographic area are not included.

 Boy Names on the Rise